 Plan!
 A story plan is vital to ensure clarity, structure and excitement.
 Without roughly planning a beginning, middle and an end to a story, it can lead to dull, lacklustre plots.

 Instead of writing down their stories, why not record them telling their story on the phone?
 Alternatively, be the scribe for your child or help them by typing up their stories for them.
 Often, for some, the most daunting part of creative writing is the actual task of writing.
 It puts them off entirely and stops creativity in its track!
 If we can take away this daunting task, you might find it sparks their imagination and encourages writing.
 Where possible, ensure your child is writing about something they are interested in; it’ll always be a struggle to write a fairytale story when all they want to write is a story based on World War II!
 Pick a theme you know will interest them and talk through a plan for their story to help them structure it.
 Another way is to allow them to type their story onto the computer; it doesn’t always have to be handwritten.
 If they are handwriting their work, ban them from using an ink eraser.
 A neat line through any mistakes is fine; it saves time and shows that it is ok to make mistakes – everyone makes them!
 Finally, one of the most challenging parts of story writing is the beginning.
 Why not give them their story starter so part of the hard work is done and it seems less overwhelming.

 Creative Writing Competition!

-Lastly, but perhaps most importantly 😉we are thrilled to launch our first annual Creative Writing Competition so what better way to encourage your child to write, than a bit of competition!
-The theme of our competition is LONDON and the competition is open to 7-13 year olds.
+Lastly, but perhaps most importantly 😉once a year we run a Creative Writing Competition so what better way to encourage your child to write, than a bit of competition!
+The competition is open to 7-13 year olds.
 We have three entry groups:

 Group 1: 7-9 year olds (Years 3 and 4)